Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \subsubsection{PMNS parameter measurements}

 We produced Bayesian credible regions for the PMNS neutrino oscillation parameters using the data spectra and the MCMC samplers described in sections~\ref{subsec:MCMC NOvA impl} and~\ref{subsec: extrap and systs}, respectively.
 These credible regions together with the posterior probability distributions are shown in Figs.~\ref{fig:datawrcdmthatm2d}~and~\ref{fig:datawrdcpthatm2d}.
-In both cases the reactor \threac constraint used is the 2019 PDG's combination of extant measurements~\cite{ParticleDataGroup:2018ovx} and applied in the form of a Gaussian prior on \sstth{13}, as explained in section~\ref{par:ssthreac}.
+In both cases the constraint on \threac from the reactors used is the 2019 PDG's combination of extant measurements~\cite{ParticleDataGroup:2018ovx} and is applied in the form of a Gaussian prior on \sstth{13}, as explained in section~\ref{par:ssthreac}.
 In the figures in this section, credible intervals that show the normal and inverted mass orderings separately are created by first making one shared credible interval that spans both.
 The separate panels then display the relevant regions from this shared interval that apply to the specified ordering.
 By constructing them in this manner, we ensure the NO and IO intervals share a highest-posterior density point and posterior probability distribution, preserving any NOvA preference towards one of the mass orderings in the credible region limits.
 Similarly, the distributions and intervals labeled ``both orderings'' are created from MCMC samples over all values for \dmsq{32}, summing together the normal and inverted ordering posteriors before extracting the credible intervals.
+Versions of these distributions with an alternate marginalization scheme that considers each ordering independently may be found in the Supplemental Material~\cite{supp}.

-Table~\ref{tab:pmnswrc} shows the highest posterior probability points together with the credible intervals enclosing 68.3\% of the posterior (henceforth called the $1\sigma$ contour in analogy with Gaussian $p$-values in a frequentist context).
+Table~\ref{tab:pmnswrc} shows the highest posterior probability density (HPD) points together with the 1\,$\sigma$ credible intervals.
 These points are given for all the PMNS oscillation parameters of interest, split into both, normal, and inverted mass orderings (using the same methodology regarding the mass ordering as for the figures).
-For some of the parameters the $1\sigma$ region spans disjoint areas; we denote this with a union symbol $\cup$.
+For some of the parameters the 1\,$\sigma$ region spans disjoint areas; we denote this with a union symbol $\cup$.
 These high posterior probability regions are in generally good agreement with the frequentist analysis of the same dataset~\cite{NOvA:2021nfi}.